top of page

 Do not reduce your chances of success by failing to read what the Ancestry content curators have written for your benefit.

-Then explore the database and documents.
-Come to know the historical context for your ancestor or discover new details specifically about them.
+Then, explore the database and documents.
+You may learn the historical context of your ancestors or discover new details about them specifically.

 What To Do After You Made a Discovery

-Once you've found great discoveries on Ancestry, you can now transfer them to FamilySearch and other platforms.
-And maybe those discoveries will provide information that you wish to highlight about an ancestor using the MyTreeTags tool.
+Once you've made great discoveries on Ancestry, you can transfer them to FamilySearch and other platforms.
+Those discoveries may provide information that you wish to highlight about an ancestor using the MyTreeTags tool.

 Screenshot of Ancestry Card Catalog title A Beginner's guide to Ancestry's Card Catalog